15 May 2018

 The knack of interaction design

-When I present an IxD (interaction design) solution to clients or colleagues, they often challenge me with “but what if the user does XYZ instead?”
+When I present an interaction design (IxD) solution to clients or colleagues, they often challenge me with “but what if the user does XYZ instead?”
+So after showing slides with a walkthrough of some key behaviors, I answer questions about other paths with quick sketches at the whiteboard.

-“Oh, if a user clicks here in this situation, then these things light up, and this comes up in X case, or that comes up in Y case.”
+“Oh, if a user clicks here in X situation, then A, B, and C light up, plus D appears in Y case, or E is shown in Z case.”

 For a while I thought clients were so often astonished at this because of the obvious brilliance of my design solutions.